 - Decrease risk of injury – how to lower risk of cumulative strain from under-recovery

-Fundamentally strength and conditioning improvements are about creating the necessary training stimulus, and applying nutrition to augment and “convert” that stimulus into physical adaptations.
-Nutrition is both the signalling and the substrates for changing physiology.
+Fundamentally strength and conditioning improvements are about creating the necessary training stimulus to your tissues and nervous system, and having the nutrition to support and augment those changes.
+Nutrition provides both the substrates, and signalling for progressive growth and adaptations.

-Having now coached over 350 clients, the practice that produces real-world results, is consuming a significant amount of protein and carbohydrate before sessions, not just “having a snack”.
+Having now coached well over 400 clients, the practice that I see producing real-world results, is consuming a significant amount of protein and carbohydrate before sessions, not just “having a snack”.

-Consuming ≥60g of carbohydrate pre-session is where you will noticeably feel the difference.
+Consuming ≥1g/kg of carbohydrate PreSession is where you will noticeably feel the difference.
 One client said his minimum threshold was 75g, and that since applying this strategy he has had some of the best board climbing sessions of his life.

 Applying this strategy, feedback is…